amanangira/blog/content/posts/go-concurrency/common-patterns/fundamentals.md

 ```
 [Playground](https://go.dev/play/p/MCKm1mTRPsD)

-Since both the Go routines are operating on different sub set of slices, these would to be said to be confined under their respective Go routines.
+Since both the goroutines are operating on different sub set of slices, these would to be said to be confined under their respective goroutines.

 #### For-Select loop
 This is probably going to be the most used pattern for you.
-It pairs a always true `for` loop statement with a `select` statement.
+It functions as an always true `for` loop statement with a `select` statement.
 Remember what `select` does from [[Go Concurrency#Go Concurrency - Sync Package - Part 3]]?

 ##### Infinite for loop with exit case
 ```Go